rcgsheffield/urban_flows/awesome/README.md

 The code to convert between object types is in `maps.py`.

-* Site: geographical location -> Location
+* Site -> Location: geographical place with positional coordinates
-* Sensor: a collection of detectors that may exist at one site at a time
+* Sensor -> Sensor: a collection of detectors that may exist at one site at a time
-  * Detector: a data channel with a certain type of measurement
+  * Detector -> Reading Type: a data channel with a certain type of measurement such as a physical phenomenon or metric.
   * Family -> Sensor type
-* Reading Category: a group of reading types
+* Reading Category: a group of reading types e.g. "Air Quality" or "Atmosphere"
-  * Reading Type: a physical phenomenon or metric (detector)
-* Pair: one sensor at a location for a certain time period
+* Pair: a deployment of one sensor at a site for a certain time period

+## Acronyms

+* UFO = Urban Flows Observatory

 # Awesome API